everypolitician/scraped/README.md

 ### Custom response decorators

-We've found decorators useful in our own work.
+We’ve found decorators useful in our own work.
 For example, we "unspan" fiddly HTML tables that have `colspan` in them, because that makes it much easier to extract data once tables have been normalised for every row to have the same number of columns.
-Sometimes it's helpful to clean up whitespace by converting HTML entities such as `&nbsp;` before parsing too.
+Sometimes it’s helpful to clean up whitespace by converting HTML entities such as `&nbsp;` before parsing too.

 To manipulate the response before it is processed by the scraper, create a class that subclasses `Scraped::Response::Decorator`.
 This class must define a `body` method, as well as (optionally) `url`, `status`, or `headers`.